riptidewave93/Openwrt-MR12-MR16/README.md

 To Do
 -----
-* Bring up the 2nd NIC (Missing PHY?)
+* Bring up the 2nd NIC (Not on SPI?)
-* Use Proper NIC MAC Addresses (We are using the proper location, but Cisco has some custom loader I believe)
+* Use Proper NIC MAC Addresses (We are at the right addr, but does not match MAC on device)
-* Fix Reset button GPIO (Is it even GPIO?)
-* enable sysupgrade
+* Test Sysupgrade/Flashable Images
-* Possibly more?
+* Possibly More?

 Notice
 ------